-- 19.5 The IDP as appended to the adopted Local Plan indicated a timescale for delivery of each of the three main components of the Spine Road Network through the allocation.
-Appendix L to this SPD provides detail of the phasing of development, including the Spine Road, where the Homestead Link is required in phase 3 (by 2026) in order to successfully mitigate the transport impact of the development on the surrounding highway network. - 19.6 Other mitigation requirements are listed in Appendix L, which together with Appendix K sets out the indicative costs and phasing which will inform planning applications for any development proposals on the allocation.
+19.5 The IDP as appended to the adopted Local Plan indicated a timescale for delivery of each of the three main components of the Spine Road Network through the allocation.
+The Homestead Link is required in phase 3 (by 2026) in order to successfully mitigate the transport impact of the development on the surrounding highway network.